2020 Presidential Candidates: Biden vs. Trump and Their Policies

 - Restore the EV tax credit

-Trump is focused on providing additional federal funds to charter and private schools.
+Trump has focused on providing additional federal funds to charter and private schools.
 However, in a July 2020 tweet, he threatened to cut funding from school districts that didn't reopen in person in fall 2020.

 Biden would expand Obamacare subsidies so that no one would pay more than 8.5% of their income for health insurance.